Los Angeles Lakers Odds: Spreads, Totals, Props, NBA Playoffs

 Live Betting

 Betting on games while they’re in-play is known as live betting, where oddsmakers offer live odds that update to mirror the ebbs and flows of the game while it’s occurring.
-Live betting can be rewarding for those who prepare ahead of time and come with a plan.
+Live betting can be rewarding for those who prepare ahead of time and come up with a plan.
 For example, if the Lakers (-250 on the moneyline) are heavy favorites in their matchup with the Miami Heat (+180 on the moneyline), a $100 bet on the Lakers before the game starts would only win $40.

 Let’s say, however, the Heat come out scorching-hot from deep and take a 61-52 lead into halftime.
 At that point, oddsmakers will have their lines updated to reflect the current score, meaning a bet on the Lakers to win at that moment will likely yield you plus-odds (probably somewhere around +180).
-By waiting until halftime to bet on the Lakers, and presuming they pull out the victory, you’ve increased your winnings from $40 to $180.
+By waiting until halftime to bet on the Lakers and presuming they pull out the victory, you’ve increased your winnings from $40 to $180.

 This is a good time to bring up “hedging” your bets as well.
-Using the same teams and odds for our example, let’s say you bet on the Heat (+180) to win before the game started, but at halftime they’re down by 8 points and it doesn’t look like they have a comeback in them.
+Using the same teams and odds for our example, let’s say you bet on the Heat (+180) to win before the game started, but at halftime, they’re down by 8 points, and it doesn’t look like they have a comeback in them.
 By laying a live bet on the Lakers (-300) at the half to win, you can recoup some of the loss you incurred by incorrectly betting on the Heat.

 Parlays and Teasers

-Parlay and Teaser bets allow people to tie multiple different bets together for a larger payout.
+Parlay and Teaser bets allow people to tie multiple bets together for a larger payout.
 In this case, all of the bets grouped into one parlay or teaser must be successful for the bettor to cash out.

 A Parlay is the most straightforward method of grouping multiple bets together.
 Let’s say you think the Lakers (-155) moneyline against the New York Knicks is a great bet and you want to parlay it with the Phoenix Suns points spread (-3.5 at -115 odds) over the Los Angeles Clippers.
 In order to win your bet, you need the Lakers to win by any amount and the Suns to win by at least four points.
 If one bet fails to hit you lose the entire wager, but if both bets are successful, you’ll see a nice payout at around 2:1 on your money.